GRAPHIC-Biden's immense economic challenge: Putting 10 million people back to work

 As the economy reopened last year from widespread shutdowns, many office workers adjusted to working remotely and other industries called people back to their jobs.

-But many Black, Hispanic and Asian workers who were overrepresented in the low-wage occupations most affected by the pandemic, including servers, bartenders, cooks and housekeepers, are still unemployed.
+But many Black, Hispanic and Asian workers who were overrepresented in the low-wage occupations most affected by the pandemic are still unemployed, such as servers, bartenders, cooks and housekeepers.

 The overall unemployment rate dropped to 6.3% in January.
 But within that rate are huge racial disparities - over 9% of Black workers are unemployed, versus less than 6% of white workers: